What is InPolicy?

 | Mac app | Detects policy violations across every native macOS app (Mail, Slack, Notes, etc.) | IT via MDM, or individuals directly |

 Each surface is optional.
-A legal team might only use the web app for authoring; a security-conscious org will deploy the extension and Mac app fleet-wide.
+A legal team might stick with just the web app for authoring.
+A security-conscious org will roll out the extension and the Mac app to everyone.

 Core concepts